pnnl/raft-model.github.io/README.md

 ### Input Forcings
 RAFT is forced with large-scale environmental conditions, which can be extracted either from observations or atmospheric models.
 Instead of trying to predict exactly what storms would form in a given environment, it simulates plausible storms that are consistent with the characteristics of that environment.

-### Genesis & Track
+### Genesis and Track
 Storm seeds are created by randomly sampling from the smoothed spatio-temporal distribution of historical TC genesis.
 Although the rate of genesis seeding is nominally fixed, the intensity model described later may choose to decay these seeds before they develop, effectively modulating genesis frequency based on the favorability of the environment.

 These seeds are then propagated with the beta-advection method, which at its most basic means that the storms are blown by the large-scale prevailing winds.
 The beta-advection technique was initially described by Emanuel et al. ([2006](https://doi.org/10.1175/BAMS-87-3-299)), with an improved beta scheme as described in Xu et al. ([2024](https://doi.org/10.1038/s41597-024-02952-7)).
 Note that these tracks are NOT simply perturbations of historical events, but entirely new storms that in some cases have never been seen before.

 ### Intensity
 Storm intensity is modeled with an deep learning neural network developed for this framework.
-Xu et al. ([2021](https://doi.org/10.1175/WAF-D-20-0104.1)) details the methodology, and finds that the model is competitive with&mdash;and even occasionally outperforms,&mdash;operational TC intensity forecasts.
+Xu et al. ([2021](https://doi.org/10.1175/WAF-D-20-0104.1)) details the methodology, and finds that the model is competitive with&mdash;and even occasionally outperforms&mdash;operational TC intensity forecasts.

 ### Projecting into the Future
 Because RAFT does not require high-resolution forcings, it can be forced with lower-resolution future climate simulations such as those from the CMIP6 project.
 This enables the projection of TC behavior into the future under various different scenarios.
 This methodology is described and explored by Balaguru et al. ([2023](https://doi.org/10.1126/sciadv.adf0259)), who find substantially increasing coastal hurricane risk in the U.S. in the SSP5-8.5 scenario.